 After the disappointing results from the last few weeks of recipe reviews, I decided that I needed a sure-fire winner.
 And there it was, lurking amongst the Curry Focus recipes.
-It was shining like a beacon – the Malay Beef Stew.
+It was shining like a beacon – the Malay Beef Curry Recipe.

 It had the basic ingredients that have always given me good results – beef, potato and spices.

 I went shopping for the ingredients and found everything easily enough.
 The one thing that surprised me was the high cost of lemon grass – it was almost the same price as the beef.

 I calculated how long it would take to make the curry and headed to the kitchen a couple of hours before the scheduled start time for dinner.

 I got the potatoes peeled and cut up while the pan of water was coming to the boil and the potatoes were parboiled before I knew it.